-Teachers use data to evaluate the impact of setting goals to raise achievement and engagement levels
+Teachers use data to evaluate the impact of setting goals to raise achievement and engagement levels.

-- Evidence for Learning: Teaching and Learning Toolkit Australia. http://evidenceforlearning.org.au/the-toolkit/ - Hattie, J. (2009).
+- $\bullet \qquad \text{Evidence for Learning: } \textit{Teaching and Learning Toolkit-Australia}. \ \text{http://evidenceforlearning.org.au/the-toolkit/Australia.} \\$ - Hattie, J. (2009).
 Visible Learning: A synthesis of over 800 meta-analyses relating to achievement.
 Milton Park, UK: Routledge.

-Lemov, D. (2015).
-Teach like a champion 2.0: 62 techniques that put students on the path to college.
+Learning: D. (2015).
+Teach like a champing 20: 60 techniques that but the hands on the part to call a San Erranging USA: Jasen. - Lemov, D. (2015).
+Teach like a champion 20: 62 techniques that put students on the path to college.
 San Francisco, USA: Jossey-Bass. - Marzano, R. J. (2007).
 The art and science of teaching: A comprehensive framework for effective instruction.
 Alexandria, USA: ASCD.